-With every new Windows Update, Microsoft is trying to make Windows a best Operating System.
+With every new Windows Update, Microsoft is trying to make Windows the best Operating System.
 Although, Windows isn’t open-source software like Linux.
 But, still, Microsoft allows to install it on any system using ISO.
 Yes, later Windows does require activation.
-But, that’s completely ok.
-And, due to the flexibility of Windows OS.
+But that’s completely ok.
+And due to the flexibility of Windows OS.
 It does work on every custom build computer.
 But, sometimes, computer hardware creates conflict with Windows OS.
 That’s why Windows shows – Your PC ran into a problem needs to restart.

 This particular screen of the error message is known as BSOD.
-And, BSOD stands for Blue Screen of Death.
+And BSOD stands for Blue Screen of Death.
 Every BSOD error screen comes with a stop code.
 That shows the actual error and reason behind the problem.
-As you can see in below screenshot.
+As you can see below screenshot.
 Stop code or BSOD error is kernel_security_check_failure.
 So, this error indicates the problem is with the kernel.
-That’s why, by trying kernel related solutions, we can fix it.
+That’s why, by trying kernel-related solutions, we can fix it.
 (It’s an example, your stop code might be different.)

-Microsoft has designed these stop code itself.
-So that Windows can prevent the system to harm.
-Whenever a serious software or hardware problem arises.
-And, the user could able to fix the problem with the help of error code.
+Microsoft has designed these stop codes itself.
+So that Windows can prevent the system from harming whenever a serious software or hardware problem arises.
+And, the user could be able to fix the problem with the help of an error code.

-My whole point is, when computer shows, your PC ran into a problem.
-You need to find out the actual error.
-So that, you can able to try the specific solutions related to that BSOD error.
+My whole point is, when the computer shows, your PC ran into a problem.
+You need to find out the actual error so that you can able to try the specific solutions related to that BSOD error.
 But, if you’re unable to find out the solution to fix that BSOD error.
 Then, this article might be helpful for you.